peterhinch/micropython-async/v3/docs/DRIVERS.md

 * `unsubscribe(topic, agent)` The `agent` will stop being triggered.
 * `publish(topic, message)` All `agent` instances subscribed to `topic` will be triggered, receiving `topic` and `message` args.
-Returns `True` unless a `Queue` agent has become full, in which case data for that queue has been lost.
+Returns `True` unless a `Queue` agent has become full.
+A `False` value indicates that at least one message has been lost.

 The `topic` arg is typically a string but may be any hashable object.
 A `message` is an arbitrary Python object.
 An `agent` may be any of the following: